Three out of five MSNBC talking heads agree (the other two at the table didn’t weigh in): they’d rather cover Rick Perry than Mitt Romney.

 It isn’t just these MSNBC talkers who seem to find covering Rick Perry “exciting.”
 Perry, The Atlantic had it, “wow[ed] the national press” on Sunday with his “folksy speech” in Waterloo, Iowa.
 So, will reporters let the “excitement” of covering Rick Perry get in the way of actually covering Rick Perry?
 Will “let’s go see what Rick says!”—as Buchanan put it—overshadow “let’s press Perry for answers?”
 Something to watch.

 Also to watch: What of the less “exciting” candidates?
 The ones who don’t tempt Mark Halperin to cancel his vacation?
 Will an I’d rather be covering Perry attitude seep into the coverage?
-(Will there be any coverage)?Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+(Will there be any coverage)?Liz Cox Barrett is a writer at CJR.